All Episodes

 So here we go.

-Reality, uh every time they can't reality what I opened the program one day last week, talking about the reality versus the myth and the dream, and it seems to just bamboozle them every day now.
+I opened the program one day last week talking about the reality versus the myth and the dream, and it seems to just bamboozle them every day now.

-Uh and that that's that that is always gonna win the day over a bunch of people who are feeling the situation out every day, trying to massage their position and change it based on the free flow of events on a daily basis.
+And that is always going to win the day over a bunch of people who are feeling the situation out every day, trying to massage their position and change it based on the free flow of events on a daily basis.

 And they've just been caught up short practically every time they have tried to win the day from the Wellstone Memorial on.